rberenguel/obsidian-clau-plugin/README.md

 - **Content Context:** See a snippet of the matching content directly in the search results.
 - **Multiple Search Providers:** Choose between a fast, in-memory MiniSearch index or Obsidian's native search engine.
 - **Real-time Indexing:** Automatically updates the search index when notes are created, modified, or deleted.
-- **Semantic Search:** Understands the meaning of your query to find relevant notes, even if exact keywords aren't present.
+- **Semantic Search:** Understands the meaning of your query to find the most relevant _files_, even if exact keywords aren't present.
-    - Manual handling of out-of-vocabulary terms: you can add new terms by averaging close terms by vectorizing unknown words (like `asyncio`) or revectorizing known words (like `spark`)
+    - **Custom Vocabulary:** Easily define vectors for new terms.
+Create a note where headings are your new words and the text below provides context.
+A command then batch-processes this file to teach your vault the new vocabulary.
 - **Live Heading Filter:** Instantly filter the active note to show only matching headings and their content.

 ### Some screenshots